ni/nimi-python/docs/nidcpower/enums.rst

 .. py:data:: Polarity

-    .. py:attribute:: nidcpower.Polarity.ACTIVE_HIGH
+    .. py:attribute:: nidcpower.Polarity.HIGH

         A high pulse occurs when the event is generated.
 The exported signal is low level both before and after the event is generated.
-NIDCPOWER_VAL_ACTIVE_LOW (1019) A low pulse occurs when the event is generated.
-The exported signal is high level both before and after the event is generated.

-    .. py:attribute:: nidcpower.Polarity.ACTIVE_LOW
+    .. py:attribute:: nidcpower.Polarity.LOW

         A low pulse occurs when the event is generated.
 The exported signal is high level both before and after the event is generated.